quadram-institute-bioscience/dadaist2/docs/pages/dadaist2.md

 - _--no-trunc_

-    Do not truncate reads (required for non-overlapping amplicons, like ITS)
+    Do not truncate reads at the end
+     (required for non-overlapping amplicons, like ITS)

 - _--maxee1_, and _--maxee2_ FLOAT